pmelgren/indycar-analytics/README.md

-# INDYCAR-analytics
+# INDYCAR Analytics
-Data parsing and analytics functions for working with indycar data.
+Data parsing and analytics for working with indycar data.

+This repo contians functions that help parse data from INDYCAR's session report pdfs into a usable format for analysis.
+The repo also contains notebooks with in-depth analysis on certain topics.

+PLEASE NOTE: This repo is a work in progress and is intended fo enterntainment/research purposes only.
+If you use these functions, please credit the original source and feel free to contribute any functions/insights you come up with.

 ## Basic Usage
-Begin by downloading INDYCAR session reports here: https://indycar.com/results and save each file under the appropriated sub-directory in the /pdfs folder of this repo.
+Begin by downloading INDYCAR session reports here: https://indycar.com/results and save each file under the appropriate sub-directory in the /pdfs folder of this repo.

 To parse the data of a section times pdf you can run the following:
 ```
 from parsing._section_results_main import parse_and_clean_section_results
-parse_and_clean_section_results(['2017_Toyota_Grand_Prix_of_Long_Beach.pdf'])
+parse_and_clean_section_results(['2017_Toyota_Grand_Prix_of_Long_Beach.pdf'])`
 ```

 Then load the data for analysis: